“We Put ‘Em Up, Old Sol Does the Rest”

 By 1986, tax rebates disappeared, oil prices plummeted and most solar manufacturers and contractors went out of business.

 All the Convenience of Traditional Hot Water Systems

 Following the “solar crash” of 1986, a handful of professional manufacturers continued to develop improved solar water heating technology.
 Solene by AET solar hot water systems, for example, manufactured and distributed by UMA Solar, are at the forefront of today’s solar water heating industry.

-Solene by AET systems feature all the convenience and reliability of traditional hot water systems combined with the substantial savings and environmentally-friendly benefits of solar water heating.
+Solene by AET Systems features all the convenience and reliability of traditional hot water systems combined with the substantial savings and environmentally-friendly benefits of solar water heating.